edgedb/edgedb/docs/guides/migrations/guide.rst

       type User;
     }

-As before, typing ``edgedb migration create`` will create a DDL statement to change it from the current state to the one we have declared.
+As before, typing ``edgedb migration create`` will, after running us through the interactive planner, create a DDL statement to change the schema from the current state to the one we have declared.
 This time we aren't starting from a blank schema, so the difference between SDL and DDL is even clearer.
 The DDL statement alone doesn't give us any indication what the schema looks like; all anyone could know